ltspicer/ioBroker.heizoel24-mex/README.md

 ## heizoel24-mex adapter for ioBroker

-Read in data from MEX
+The MEX is a heating oil level measuring device.
+This adapter reads the MEX data from the Heizoel24 server.

+Der MEX ist ein Heizoelstandsmessgerät.
+Dieser Adapter liest die MEX Daten vom Heizoel24 Server.

 ## Changelog